How Long Does It Take, What Degree Do You Need, and More.

 Employers prefer Hydroelectric Production Managers have at least a bachelor’s degree.
 While the degree may be in any field, many Hydroelectric Production Managers have a bachelor’s degree in business administration or industrial engineering.
 Sometimes, production workers with many years of experience take management classes and become a Hydroelectric Production Manager.
 At large plants, where managers have more oversight responsibilities, employers may look for managers who have a Master of Business Administration (MBA) or a graduate degree in industrial management.

-For example: An accountant must complete 4 years of college and work for several years in accounting to be considered qualified.
+You will need a considerable amount of work-related skill, knowledge or experience to be a Hydroelectric Production Manager.
+For example, an accountant must complete 4 years of college and work for several years in accounting to be considered qualified.

 License and certifications

 While not required, hydroelectric production managers can earn certifications that show a higher level of competency in quality or management systems.
 The Association for Operations Management offers a Certified in Production and Inventory Management (CPIM) credential.
 The American Society for Quality offers credentials in quality control.
 Both certifications require specific amounts of work experience before applying for the credential, so they are generally not earned before entering the occupation.

 direct and coordinate financial activities of workers in a branch, office, or department of an establishment, such as branch bank, brokerage firm, risk and insurance department, or credit department.

 plan, direct, or coordinate purchasing, warehousing, distribution, forecasting, customer service, or planning services.
 Manage logistics personnel and logistics systems and direct daily operations.

 plan and direct policies, procedures, or systems to prevent the loss of assets.
 Determine risk exposure or potential liability, and develop risk control measures.

 plan, direct, or coordinate compensation and benefits activities of an organization.